 Out with the old, in with the new

-As you are probably aware, phone books are starting to corner the doorstop and firestarter market.
-As tech-savvy generations age and account for more significant percentages of our population, target customers are continuing to shift further away from paper and toward digital.
+As you probably know, phone books are starting to corner the doorstop and firestarter market.
+As tech-savvy generations age and account for more significant percentages of our population, target customers continue to shift further away from paper to digital.
 It's worth noting that 63% of people under 40 never use phone books to find local listings.
 Having your business listed online is critical to tapping into a vast demographic of potential customers in the 80-million Millennial generation.

 The Internet’s hottest spots

 Bing is a big up-and-comer in the digital world.
 This engine now accounts for 30% of all searches performed online.
-That’s huge traffic for local consumers looking for your business.
-Accessible from Bing Places, getting a business online is as easy as one, two, three!
+That’s massive traffic for local consumers looking for your business.
+Accessible from Bing Places, getting a business online is as easy as one–two–three!

-Traditionally known as a review platform, Yelp has evolved into a one-stop-shop for your businesses to manage information and reviews and post photos, promotions, and events for your customers, all under the roof of one little listing.
-Yelp is a huge draw to businesses because it has so much to offer and traffic!
+Traditionally known as a review platform, Yelp has evolved into a one-stop shop for your businesses to manage information and reviews and post photos, promotions, and events for your customers, all under the roof of one little listing.
+Yelp is a massive business draw because it has so much to offer and traffic.
 With up to 36.3 million monthly users looking for reputable and trustworthy businesses, wouldn’t it be great to get found on Yelp?
 Get started now.

-“Just Google it” has become a common phrase in most of our daily lives, so it should be no surprise that its listing source, Google Business Profile, makes our Big Four.
-But, unique to the other three, Google’s demographic reaches far beyond the female decision-makers, 45+ age group, and $60,000+ income earners using Bing, Yelp, and YellowPages.
-In fact, part of Google Business Profile's draw is that its listings are seen by everyone who uses Google.
-With up to 175 million monthly users across every demographic, that’s a pretty big draw.
+"Just Google it" has become a common phrase in most of our daily lives, so it should be no surprise that its listing source, Google Business Profile, makes our Big Four.
+But, unique to the other three, Google's demographic reaches far beyond the female decision-makers, 45+ age group, and $60,000+ income earners using Bing, Yelp, and YellowPages.
+Part of Google Business Profile's draw is that its listings are visible to everyone who uses Google.
+With up to 175 million monthly users across every demographic, that's a pretty big draw.

-Not only does Google Business Profile get you found in searches, but on Google Maps as well!
-Accounting for 78% of mobile travel usage, if your business isn’t found on Google Business Profile, there’s a good chance of not getting found in real life either.
-So don’t send customers driving around in circles; get your businesses on Google Business Profile now.
+Not only does Google Business Profile get you found in searches, but also on Google Maps.
+Accounting for 78% of mobile travel usage, if your business doesn't appear on Google Business Profile, there's a good chance of not getting found in real life.
+So don't send customers driving around in circles; get your businesses on Google Business Profile now.

 Accuracy really is everything

-Now that we’ve talked about where to be listed online let’s talk about how your business information should be listed online—100% accurately!
-Customers trust Bing, Yelp, YellowPages, and Google to give them the correct information to find the business they’re looking for.
-When the information is incorrect, customers lose major trust in the brand.
+Now that we've discussed where to be listed online let's discuss how your business information should be listed online—100% accurately!
+Customers trust Bing, Yelp, YellowPages, and Google to give them the correct information to find the business they're looking for.
+When the information is incorrect, customers lose significant trust in the brand.
 Not only can inaccurate business listings and inconsistent NAP data diminish your brand, but did you know it can also affect search engine optimization (SEO)?
 Yep, you read that right!
-Listings with false location information are the #1 negative local ranking factor for SEO.
-So, not only can false listing data make it hard for customers to find you physically, but online, too.
+Listings with false location information are SEO's #1 negative local ranking factor.
+So, not only can inaccurate listing data make it hard for customers to find you physically, but online, too.